top of page

 All of the bag making hardware and interfacing I use comes from my own shop Me Made Makes, which makes it super easy to grab what I need when I’m starting a new project.

 As for fabrics and vinyls, I like to shop around and try new things.
-I don’t stock these myself, but I’ll often share links or details in my YouTube video descriptions so you can find the same materials if something catches your eye.
+I don’t stock these myself, but I’ll often share links or details in my YouTube video descriptions.
+This way, you can find the same materials if something catches your eye.

 🧵 Final Thoughts